openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 ### Parameter 9: Ambient Light Sensitivity Level

 Ambient Light Sensitivity Level
-This Parameter sets the minimum change in ambient light level (in lux) the Motion Detector must detect before a Multilevel Sensor Report is sent to the main controller.
+<p&gtThis Parameter sets the minimum change in ambient light level (in lux) the Motion Detector must detect before a Multilevel Sensor Report is sent to the main controller. </p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```100```.